 In the United States, N. sinensis has understandably failed to compete as an ornamental with the native N. sylvatica, though some forms are hardy enough to survive in the Arnold Arboretum of Harvard University in coastal Massachusetts, and the Chinese species as a whole seems less vulnerable to leaf spot (Dirr 2009).
 Experiments by the late Dr Frank Santamour showed that these two species hybridise readily (Dirr 2009).

-In the United Kingdom, several selections of N. sinensis have been sold for the reliability of their autumn colours.
-‘Hedden Flame’ is grown in the National Collection of Nyssa at Exbury (Exbury Garden 2021), though Larry Hatch (Hatch 2018–2020) attributes this clone to N. sylvatica.
-N. sinensis ‘Nymans Form’, sold until 2017 (Royal Horticultural Society 2021), may have derived from the tree at Nymans with excellent habit, while ‘Savill Form’, sold until 2013 (Royal Horticultural Society 2021), was presumably selected from one of two relatively bushy examples in the wildflower meadow at the Savill Garden in Windsor Great Park; ‘Savill Sparkler’ in the National Collection at Exbury may represent this same clone.
-The selections ‘Inferno’ and ‘Jim Russell’ remain commercially available in the United Kingdom and have their own entries below.
+In the United Kingdom, several selections of N. sinensis have been sold for the reliability of their autumn colours. iN addition to those described below N. sinensis ‘Nymans Form’, sold until 2017 (Royal Horticultural Society 2021), may have derived from the tree at Nymans with excellent habit, while ‘Savill Form’, sold until 2013 (Royal Horticultural Society 2021), was presumably selected from one of two relatively bushy examples in the wildflower meadow at the Savill Garden in Windsor Great Park; ‘Savill Sparkler’ in the National Collection at Exbury may represent the same clone.
+Chris Sanders (pers. comm.
+2021) has however noted that the cultivars do not necessarily outshine unselected specimens of this excellent species.

 A selection with brilliant red autumn colour, represented in the United Kingdom’s National Collection of Nyssa at Exbury in Hampshire (Exbury Garden 2021) and now quite widely available in the United Kingdom.